ghi-la/TheoryOfComputation/Assigment 1/GhilardiniMatteo_Report1.md

 Once the equation format is validated, the machine transitions into the `skipNumber` state.
 Here, it skips over the second operand (the number right after the `-` sign) to position the tape heads properly for subtraction.

-In the `subtract` state, the machine performs bitwise binary subtraction of the second operand (from tape 1) from the second operand (from tape 2), and write the result in tape 3.
+In the `subtract` state, the machine performs bitwise binary subtraction of the second operand (from tape 1) from the first operand (from tape 2), and write the result in tape 3.
 The empty string `_` is considered the same as `0` an it applies for the following binary subtraction rules:
 - `0 - 0 = 0`
 - `1 - 0 = 1`
 - `1 - 1 = 0`